 News & Views

 We tell our listeners that we are going to be taking a holiday over the Holiday over the Christmas/Yule period and will be releasing a couple of music shows instead of our normal stories.
 We invite musicians to submit their music for inclusion in these shows.

-The Judgement of Fintan
+The Hawk of Achill